GillesDCI/post-book-assignment-frontend/README.md

 1. Install the node_modules
    `npm install`

-## Task 2 - Do a GET request to the server
+## Task 2 - Make a GET request to the server

 1. Make a GET request to `post/posts`
 2. Show the list in your application.

-## Task 3 - Do a post request to the server.
+## Task 3 - Make a post request to the server.

 1. Make a POST request to `post/newpost`
 2. Add the new item to the backend.